Local-global principles for multinorm tori over semi-global fields: Local-Global Principles for product of norms from two extensions

 Let $K$ be a complete discretely valued field with residue field $\kappa.$ Let $F$ be the function field of a curve over $K$ and let $L_1$ and $L_2$ be two cyclic extensions of $F$ each of degree $p$ for some prime $p$.
 Let $L = L_1 \times L_2$ and $T_{L/F}$ denote the associated multinorm torus.
 Under some assumptions on $\kappa$, for example, assuming $\kappa$ is either algebraically closed or a finite field with $p \neq \text{char}(\kappa)$, we prove that local-global principle holds for such multinorm tori with respect to discrete valuations.
-We prove this by proving first that for a regular proper model $\XX$ of $F$ and for any branch $F_{P,\eta}$, $T_{L/F}(F_{P,\eta})/R = \{1\}$.
+We prove this by proving first that for a regular proper model $\XX$ of $F$ with the reduced special fibre $X$ a union of regular curves with normal crossings, and for any branch $F_{P,\eta}$, we have $T_{L/F}(F_{P,\eta})/R = \{1\}$.
 For two quadratic extensions, we also show that no assumptions on the residue field is required except that $\text{char}(\kappa) \neq 2.$\\